DrJieTao/data6900/week3/cheat_sheet.md

 ### **3. The Node Templates (Copy-Paste Ready)**

+Use these templates for your PDD.
+Note the **Developer Check** comments—use these to verify your logic is sound.

 #### **Node 1: The Gatekeeper (Extraction)**
 *Use this to turn messy text into structured data.*